Sidhdongre358/repoForTodo/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## Concepts Covered
+## Concepts Covered front-end

+naming conventions
 Arrays
 userInput
+props
 events
-functional components

 Hooks-usestate
 SpreadOperators
+ternary operator
+functional components
 controlled components

+conditional rendering
+component tree structure
 HTML and CSS

+#Git concepts covered

+repository creation
+staging
+branching
+push pull
+clone
+version controls